 A. Technical Committee meets to consider the project costs and potential wetland benefits of the nominees.
 Technical Committee will select ten candidate projects for detailed assessment by the Environmental, Engineering, and Economic Work Groups.
 At this time, the Technical Committee will also select up to three demonstration project candidates for detailed assessment by the Environmental, Engineering, and Economic Work Groups.
-Demonstration project candidates will be evaluated as outlined in Appendix E.

-B. Technical Committee assigns a Federal sponsor for each project to develop preliminary Wetland Value Assessment data and engineering cost estimates for Phase 0 as described below.
+B. Technical Committee assigns a Federal sponsor for each project to develop preliminary Wetland Value Assessment (WVA) data and engineering cost estimates for Phase 0 as described below.